-Professional photographer, Dave Rentauskas leads APA Chicago's photo assistant basic training workshop on Saturday, May 19.
+Professional photographer Dave Rentauskas leads APA Chicago's photo assistant basic training workshop on Saturday, November 12.
 Launch a career in the photo industry with this tried and tested program developed years ago by APA.
 With panel discussions, equipment demonstrations from industry professionals, and hands-on training, attendees will come away with the essential knowledge and confidence to build your own Pro Assistant reputation.
 Acquire a comprehensive understanding of professional assisting behavioral guidelines, including contemporary set-etiquette, and discover how this valuable training will get you more call-backs – more repeat clients, more work.

 All attendees will receive the official Photo Assistant Handbook produced by PhotoShelter and APA.
-This handbook covers in detail crucial assisting principles with photographer and first call assistant interviews.
+This handbook details crucial assisting principles with photographer and first-call assistant interviews.
 Includes written job description for assisting, 12 problems that photo assistants are expected to solve, building relationships, managing your finances and much more.